MdMusharrafKhan/MdMusharrafKhan/README.md

 - 👋 Hi, I’m @MdMusharrafKhan
-- 👀 I’m interested in Full Stack Development.
+- 👀 I’m a Full Stack Developer.
-- 🌱 I’m currently learning Python,HTML,CSS,Javascript
+- 🌱 I’m currently learning Advanced Javascript, ReactJS, NextJS.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Software Development.
-- 📫 How to reach me mdmusharrafk@gmail.com / +919705673562
+- 📫 Reach me at mdmusharrafk@gmail.com / +919705673562

 <!---
 MdMusharrafKhan/MdMusharrafKhan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.